nohros/nsPopover/README.md

 ``nsPopover`` is a simple component for angularjs applications that adds small overlays of content, like those on the iPad, to any element for housing secondary information..
 It has only angularjs as dependency.

+## Fork details
+This fork adds the following:
+* mouse relative positioning
+* disables hide on click by default
+* * You can still hide on click by using ng-click="hidePopover()".

 ### [Example] (http://nohros.com/nsPopover)

 ## Getting Involved